Óscar Martínez (musician): Biography

-Martinez was born in Corpus Christi, Texas in a small barrio known as “Loma Rosa.”
-Oscar joined the Corpus Christi-based Isidro Lopez Orchestra in 1954 and played for the group through 1956.
+Martinez was born on January 3, 1934 in Corpus Christi, Texas, in a small barrio known as “Loma Rosa.”
+He joined the Corpus Christi-based Isidro Lopez Orchestra in 1954 and played for the group through 1956.
 In 1958 he formed The Oscar Martinez Band.
 In 1960 the band recorded “Makes No Difference” and “La Bamba” and the band's popularity exploded.
-In 1965, Oscar composed his big hit, “El Tejano Enamorado.”
+In 1965, Martinez composed his big hit, “El Tejano Enamorado.”
 The tune was recorded by Isidro Lopez, who headed one of the top orchestras of the day, and it became a hit on Tejano radio across the state.
-Oscar hosted a very popular radio show in Corpus Christi on KCCT Radio, every morning, from 7:00 am to 8:00 am which was later expanded to include a 6:00 pm to 7:00 pm show every week-day.
-Oscar has written many songs but is best known for his hit songs “El Tejano Enamorado” and “El Gallo Copeton.”
+Martinez hosted a very popular radio show in Corpus Christi on KCCT Radio, every morning, from 7:00 am to 8:00 am which was later expanded to include a 6:00 pm to 7:00 pm show every week-day.
+Martinez wrote many songs but is best known for his hit songs “El Tejano Enamorado” and “El Gallo Copeton.”
 It is said that Oscar was the first songwriter to use the word “Tejano” in a song and album.
 Oscar, who is still active, is also known for writing tunes with catchy lyrics, a big brassy sound and a musical career that has spanned over half a century.